alex-bagnoud/Linking-16S-to-amoA-taxonomy/README.md

 The *amoA* database was downoladed from the supplementary informatio of Alves *et al*. (https://doi.org/10.1038/s41467-018-03861-1).
 Supplementary files 1 et 3 were downloaded and unzipped.
 The files `AamoA.db_an96.aln_tax.annotated.fasta` (supplementary data 1), `AamoA.db_nr.aln.fasta`, and `AamoA.db_nr.aln_taxonomy_qiime.txt` (in the `AamoA.db_nr_qiime.mothur/` folder of supplementary data 3) were moved to `0-databases/`.

-A BLAST database was then made using BLAST+ using this command line
+A BLAST database was then made using BLAST+ using this command line:
 ```
 makeblastdb -dbtype nucl -in 0-databases/AamoA.db_an96.aln_tax.annotated.fasta -out 0-databases/AamoA.db_an96.aln_tax.annotated
 ```